It’s no secret that I am a huge fan of blogging tribes.

 It’s true that blogging is one of the most fulfilling jobs out there.

-The downside of blogging, however, is it can be pretty darn lonely.
-So, having a few close friends around you is key to keeping your head in the game.
+The downside of blogging, however, is it can be pretty darn lonely another reason why a tribe is so vital to your success.
+Having a few close friends around you is key to keeping your head in the game.

 And that right there is worth all the money in the world.